PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 the deliberately absent future owner.
 Production behavior, dependencies, TensorFlow isolation, the 42-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.

+The latest implementation adds a dedicated layout-pass-set-2 pre-add/attention-gate owner.
+Both public children receive the exact original callback-bearing attention context, and their complete seven-slot and ten-slot results retain source order and object identity.

+Only the two observation-only lowerer assignments are replaced.
+The existing QLinear/layout predecessor, recorded dequantize/TransposeConv/quantize successor, compatibility wrappers, nested callbacks, graph behavior, APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.
+Focused `4`, affected `418`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+The phase store remains exactly 128 IDs and 128 owners, and the unconsumed-result inventory decreases from 42 to 41.